-Sapporo Snow Festival needs no introduction.
-It’s the most popular in Japan, and its larger-than-life snow sculptures – often themed around pop culture favorites such as Final Fantasy and Star Wars – are world-renowned.
-Awe-inspiring and gravity-defying, they look even more spectacular after dark when illuminated.
+The Sapporo Snow Festival needs no introduction.
+It’s the most popular in Japan, with larger-than-life snow sculptures often themed around pop culture favorites such as Final Fantasy and Star Wars.
+These awe-inspiring and gravity-defying sculptures look even more spectacular when they’re illuminated after dark.
 You’ll also find endless food stalls, live music performances and a snowy play area for kids.
-The festival’s city-center location in Hokkaido’s main city of Sapporo also means it’s one of the most convenient to visit.
+It’s one of the most easily-accessible snow festivals in Japan, being located in the city center of Hokkaido’s capital city, Sapporo.

-Thanks to its location on spacious farmland and ski resorts near Mount Iwate, this festival can offer visitors all manner of snow-related activities.
+This festival offers visitors all manner of snow-related activities thanks to its location on spacious farmland and ski resorts near Mount Iwate.
 These include sledding, snowshoeing and snow tubing, as well as a giant snow slide—perfect for the young and young at heart!
-You can also admire snow sculptures, marvel at fireworks displays, and sample plenty of local cuisine before hitting one of the nearby onsen for ultimate relaxation.
+Admire the snow sculptures, marvel at fireworks displays, and sample plenty of local cuisine before hitting one of the nearby onsen for ultimate relaxation.

 This festival dates back over 400 years and sees the city of Yokote in Akita Prefecture transformed into a forest of kamakura.
-These igloo-like structures are hollowed-out snow domes, ranging in size from those just large enough to hold a candle to ones that can host small groups of guests.
+These igloo-like structures are hollowed-out snow domes, ranging in size from just large enough to hold a candle to big enough to host small groups.
 If invited in, you can pray to a water deity at the small altar before enjoying rice wine and daifuku rice cakes.
-And don’t miss the stream of tiny illuminated kamakura next to the river – it’s a truly magical sight.
+Don’t miss the stream of tiny illuminated kamakura next to the river.
+It’s a truly magical sight.

 As one of the snowiest towns in the country, it’s no surprise that Niigata’s Tokamachi is the home of Japan’s original snow festival.
-Bursting with community spirit and down-to-earth charm, it features snow sculptures dotted all around the area that are created by both professional artists and local residents.
+Bursting with community spirit and down-to-earth charm, it features snow sculptures dotted all around the area created by both professional artists and local residents.
 The event’s highlight is the Snow Carnival on Saturday evening, which features live music, light shows, and fireworks—all on a giant stage made entirely out of snow!

 Ashigakubo creates an icy wonderland by spraying water over the trees and hillside, where it freezes into a wild array of delicate and peculiar shapes.
-On weekends and holidays this intricate scenery is colorfully illuminated after dusk to create an extra-magical effect!
+On weekends and holidays, this intricate scenery is lit up after dusk to create an extra-magical effect!
 The festival is an easy day trip from Tokyo, and the nominal entrance fee includes a free drink of either hot tea or amazake (sweet, low-alcohol rice wine) to keep the chills at bay.

 If you’re looking for an ice festival with an epic backdrop, you can’t get more iconic than Mount Fuji!
 At Lake Saiko’s annual ice festival you can marvel at ice sculptures and 10-meter-high frost-covered trees known as juhyou, both of which are illuminated after nightfall.
-For extra sparkle, you can also enjoy the nearby winter fireworks show at Lake Kawaguchiko if you visit on a weekend.
+For extra sparkle, watch the nearby winter fireworks show at Lake Kawaguchiko if you visit on a weekend.